Agent Blocks in Workflows

 Action Block: Send Email

-Send draft via Gmail to all attendeesThe workflow is reliable and repeatable, but the agents handle the nuance of understanding each unique meeting.
+Send draft via Gmail to all attendeesThe workflow runs the same way every time.
+The agents handle the nuance of each unique meeting.

 Example: Lead Intelligence Workflow